San Francisco Patrol Special Police: Services

 The SFPSP was contracted by private clients to provide a variety of services, including unlocking or securing doors to a business, conducting checks of residences or businesses, securing perimeters at burglar alarms, providing physical security, and security consultations.
 Patrol Specials concentrated on order maintenance, rapid response, and early intervention in quality-of-life matters.
 Their goal was to prevent disturbances from becoming expensive and serious crimes, and to relieve pressure on the public police.

 Since 1994, Patrol Specials had operated with citizen's arrest powers.
 They had access to SFPD radio feeds and were provided instruction in classrooms and on a shooting range, according to standards set by the Police Chief.
 Patrol Specials were not SFPD employees, nor did they earn city benefits or pensions; however, courts could have considered them as employees for specified purposes such as SFPD employment records.

 Patrol Specials were assigned to patrol a district in a neighborhood.
 Patrol Specials were required, by tradition and practice, to respect the tenor and character of the neighborhood they were assigned to.
 They often attended merchant and resident meetings to listen to concerns or offer advice.
 Patrol Specials were intended to become trusted and valued members of neighborhoods, interacting with residents and business owners.

 SFPSP clients included merchants, professionals, homeowners' associations, residents, street fair organizers, non-profit organizations, and occasionally, government agencies which outsourced security.
 The typical hourly rate in 2010 for patrols averaged $50–60, including a patrol car.
 Additional services or more intense policing could entail additional costs.

-SFPSP clients and the public were protected from negligent or intentional harm, because rules governing program rules required each beat owner to carry liability insurance that protected against negligence or injury by an officer.
+SFPSP clients and the public were protected from negligent or intentional harm, because rules governing the program required each beat owner to carry liability insurance that protected against negligence or injury by an officer.
 In addition, rules required each beat owner to carry workers' compensation insurance for employees.
 Each beat owner would determine if they would fund a health and/or retirement plan for Assistant Patrol Special Police Officers.

 The SFPSP had its own professional association.
 The force also had a professional support group, Special Neighborhood Policing, which operates a community outreach website.